Welcome to the website of the

 Walking progress.

-As of July 2023 the furthest point south reached remains Lifton in Devon (as shown by the red line on the map above).
+As of December 2025 the furthest point south reached remains Lifton in Devon (as shown by the red line on the map above).
 This

 represents 1036 miles on a continuous route from Lindisfarne in

-to make an online
+trusted to make an online

 donation direct to an appropriate charity.
 This has the added advantage